Tag Archives: Marie Antoinette

 Happy 2012, readers, and thanks for being among the first visitors of the new year!
 Your comments and faithful readership are very much appreciated!

-Ringling Museum: A Lady’s Fans, Part 1
+Ringling Museum: Ladies’ Fans, Part 1

 Other than being a delightful ode to all things circus, the Ringling Museum in Sarasota, Florida is a surpising resource for the 18th century.
 Not only does it have an original 1788 Vigee-Lebrun of Marie Antoinette, their collection of fans is spectacular.
 Take, for instance, this trio from the 1750s.